Drakeo/update-nvidia-mkinitrd/README.md

 # Note on the mkinitrd

 ~~~
+reads the  the new kernel config in /boot
+then builds nvidia module and initrd.img for that version
 you can edit it to your system use
 Alien bob's /usr/share/mkinitrd/mkinitrd_command_generator.sh
 then edit your system.
 As you may want.